 The official outdoor play of California, “Ramona” has been performed continuously since 1923, a distinction no other outdoor performance can claim.

-Adapted from Helen Hunt Jackson’s novel of the same name, “Ramona” is a fictional love story based on social commentary of the time – the mistreatment of Native Americans in 1884.
+Adapted from Helen Hunt Jackson’s novel of the same name, “Ramona” is a fictional love story based on the social commentary of the time – the mistreatment of Native Americans in 1884.

 Fun fact: Raquel Welch starred as Ramona in the 1959 production.